4 Keys to the Perfect Cold Brew Coffee

 With so many cold brew products on the market these days why should you make your own?
 It’s simple—money and control!

-More specifically, the money you will save, and the control you have over creating the perfect cup of cold brew coffee.
-The perfect cup that suits your taste buds perfectly.
+- the control you have over creating the perfect cup of cold brew coffee.

-As you can guess by that last statement, that means there is no one universal “best” way because we all have different taste preferences.
+That means there is no one universal “best” way because we all have different taste preferences.
 However, if you follow these four simple guidelines, with a little bit of experimentation you will find your best way!

-The Beans
+1. The Beans

 The golden window for the best flavor from roasted coffee is between a day and a few weeks after roasting.
-When buying coffee from the supermarket, you are not likely to know when the coffee was roasted.
-Instead, you can:

 - Find a local roaster that can sell you freshly roasted beans